biodiversity-exploratories-synthesis/.github/profile/README.md

 If you are new to GitHub : Welcome!
 Repositories are like folders, each of them contains a file called "Readme" in which the content of the current folder is described.

 # News
-Outlook to our :boom: exciting courses/workshops :boom: next year.
+Outlook to our exciting courses/workshops next year.

 We are currently looking forward to
 - Introduction to Statistics with R course, which will take place in Autumn 2023, once our new Members had the chance to settle down.